DataDog/apps/docs/en/getting-started.md

-# Writing your first UI extension
+# Writing your first App

+## What is an App?

+An app is a set of functionality extending what is offered by DataDog natively.
+It can include UI Extensions, OAuth API Access, and eventually Data Integrations.

 ## What is an UI Extension?

-UI Extensions are **anything that you can think of inside of Datadog**, this could be as simple as:
+UI Extensions are bits of enriched user-interface within Datadog implemented by you, the developer.
+They do whatever you want them to.
+Some ideas:

 - A widget that can visualize data that is not in Datadog’s backend
 - Cost Optimization tools inside the UI
 - Scheduling reports directly from a dashboard
 - New ways of displaying data

+An app can contain multiple UI Extensions that function together as a unit.

 We're actively working on extending the features and building blocks that are available to you.

+This walkthrough takes you through bulding a simple app with a single UI Extension.

-## Creating your first UI extension
+## Creating your first app

 Watch the **5 minute walkthrough** at https://a.cl.ly/eDuwD7m0